CompNet/NaNet/README.md

 We also initially defined the notion of series (subseries), which could be a sequence of volumes, but did not need it in the end, and therefore the implementation is not complete for this narrative unit.

-In addition, for ASOIAF, we had to add another narrative unit to match the novels: chapters.
+In addition, for *Game of Thrones*, we had to add another narrative unit to match the novels: chapters.
 A chapter is a part of a volume.
 It contains panels, pages and scenes (a scene cannot span several chapters, like for volumes), and belongs to a single volume and a single arc.

-# Installation
+## Installation
 You first need to install `R` and the required packages:

 1. Install the [`R` language](https://www.r-project.org/)